VA-run23/Algorithms-Data-Collection-and-Starting-to-Code/README.md

 # Algorithms-Data-Collection-and-Starting-to-Code

+Namaste,
-Namaste, In this repository I have uploaded solutions for the course : Algorithms Data Collection and Starting to code.
+Welcome to the repository containing solutions for the Coursera course "Algorithms, Data Collection, and Starting to Code".
+## Guidelines:
+Before submitting any coding assignments from this repository, please ensure that you replace the author's name with your own name in all relevant files.

-The file system is like this:
+### The file system is like this:

 Algorithms-Data-Collection-and-Starting-to-Code/
 │